whiskyechobravo/kerkoapp/README.md

 The environment variables below are required and have no default values:

 * `FLASK_APP`: Specifies the application to load.
 Normally set to `kerkoapp.py`.
+* `FLASK_ENV`: Specifies the environment in which the app should run.
+Either `development` or `production`.
+Normally set to `production`.
+* `MODULE_NAME`: Specifies the base module to derive which application module to initiate Gunicorn with.
+Normally set to `kerkoapp`, which causes the base Gunicorn docker image to set `APP_MODULE` to `kerkoapp:app`.
 * `KERKO_ZOTERO_API_KEY`: Your API key, as [created on zotero.org](https://www.zotero.org/settings/keys/new).
 * `KERKO_ZOTERO_LIBRARY_ID`: The identifier of the library to get data from.
 For